A Large-scale Multimodal Study for Predicting Mortality Risk Using Minimal and Low Parameter Models and Separable Risk Assessment: Results and Discussion

 \section{Results and Discussion}

 We begin with a discussion of the most significant features in section \ref{sec:feats}.
-We then proceed with a discussion of risk models for individual features in section \ref{sec:riskf}, and a comparison of the different models in section \ref{sec:models}.
+We then proceed with interpretabilty results for the most significant features in section \ref{sec:riskf}.
+We provide two minimal model examples of our proposed separable neural network in section \ref{sec:top5}.
+We provide comprehensive results for different modalities and our multimodality system in section \ref{sec:models}.